diengiau/julia_basic/README.md

 I use JuliaBox to run the IJulia notebook.
 They offer a system of 6gb memory.

+But writing Julia in Atom editor is a good idea.
+I find it very useful in some ways.
+First, it offers a very good system of autocomplete code for beginners.
+Second, the Workspace is quite good, especially for who are R-studio addicted.
+And so on.

 ## 1. Some first words
 Julia has a simlar indexer as in R, but different from Python.
 While you index from 0 in Python, Julia use the first index as 1 as in R.